SumoLogic/sumologic-documentation/docs/search/Search-Cheat-Sheets/index.md

 # Search Cheat Sheets

 Cheat sheets provide examples of useful search queries for different use cases.
-You'll also find a list of all Sumo Logic operators, along with a quick description.
+You will also find a list of all Sumo Logic operators, along with a quick description.

 For a collection of customer created search queries and their use cases,